santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/VNET.md

 Stream Analytics clusters are billed by Streaming Units (SUs) which represent the amount of CPU and memory resources allocated to your cluster.
 A Streaming Unit is the same across Standard and Dedicated offerings.
 You can purchase 36, 72, 108, 144, 180 or 216 SUs for each cluster.
 A Stream Analytics cluster can serve as the streaming platform for your organization and can be shared by different teams working on various use cases.

-3What are Stream Analytics clusters
+#What are Stream Analytics clusters
 Stream Analytics clusters are powered by the same engine that powers Stream Analytics jobs running in a multi-tenant environment.
 The single tenant, dedicated cluster have the following features:

 - Single tenant hosting with no noise from other tenants.
 Your resources are truly "isolated" and performs better when there are burst in traffic.